A single leaky toilet can waste thousands of gallons of water per month. That’s bad for the environment—and hard on your wallet.

 Fortunately, fixing a leak with an inexpensive toilet repair kit is an easy DIY job.
 So stop jiggling that handle!
 One of the top-quality toilet repair kits below will put the lid on that hissing—and the water waste.

-- BEST OVERALL: Fluidmaster 400AKRP10 All In One Toilet Tank Repair Kit
+- BEST OVERALL: Fluidmaster Universal All-in-One Toilet Repair Kit

-- BEST BANG FOR THE BUCK: Fluidmaster 507AKP7 Toilet Flush Valve Repair Kit
+- BEST FOR FLUSH VALVE: Fluidmaster PerforMAX Toilet Flush Valve Repair Kit

-- BEST FILL VALVE ONLY: Next by Danco HC660 Toilet Fill Valve Repair Kit
+- BEST FOR FILL VALVE: Next by Danco Toilet Fill Valve Repair Kit

-- BEST TOILET TANK: Fluidmaster Tank To Bowl Bolt & Gasket Kit 6102
+- BEST FOR TANK GASKET: Fluidmaster Tank To Bowl Bolt & Gasket Kit

-- BEST SILENT FILL: Korky 528MP QuietFILL Platinum Fill Valve
+- ALSO CONSIDER: Korky 528MP QuietFILL Platinum Fill Valve

 Types of Toilet Repair Kits